- 18 Best Things to Do in Boston in Winter (2023/2024) - October 18, 2023

 Urban nature to delight and energize

 Do you believe the best way to explore a city is on foot?
 Much of downtown Hartford is walkable, and there’s plenty of strolling to do in and around the city’s green spaces and outdoor activities in Hartford, CT to get into.
 Whether your getaway well be active or relaxing, some time outside is essential to fully experience the city.

 As one of the most-photographed places in the entire state of Connecticut, you could guess that Elizabeth Park is gorgeous.
 Established in the late 19th century with help from Hartford’s own Frederick Law Olmsted (the landscape architect behind New York’s Central Park and Boston’s Emerald Necklace), Elizabeth Park’s gardens, ponds, and bridges are reminiscent of an Impressionist painting.
 One of the most beautiful places to go in Hartford CT, you don’t need to be an artist to appreciate its beauty.

 Whether you’re planning a picnic, taking a stroll, or admiring the gardens, the sublimity will delight you (not to mention your followers on social media!).
 Elizabeth Park is a true gem in Hartford’s park system.
 Don’t be surprised if you see a proposal or a wedding taking place!

 Another of Hartford’s natural spaces, Bushnell Park, is home to numerous iconic sites.
 The Soldiers and Sailors Memorial Arch, which spans Trinity Street, honors those Hartford soldiers who fought for the Union in the Civil War.
 Another site you won’t want to miss is the Bushnell Park Carousel, a 100+ year-old operating ride.
-Visible from much of Bushnell Park’s 37 acres is the Connecticut State Capitol building and its golden dome.
+Visible from much of Bushnell Park’s 37 acres is the beautiful Connecticut State Capitol building and its golden dome.
 Tours of the park, its trees, monuments, and more are typically held seasonally in this beautiful place in Hartford.